-Flights From Home Customer Support Expert Sydney’s Trip to Costa Rica
+Flights From Home Flight Expert Sydney’s Trip to Costa Rica

 I got the opportunity to live in Costa Rica for a year and a half serving the people there.
-A short year and a half after being home, I returned to Costa Rica with part of my family and were able to do a lot of the things I wasn’t able too while I was there!
+A short year and a half after being home, I returned to Costa Rica with part of my family and was able to do a lot of the things I wasn’t able to while I was there!

-The best time to go to Costa Rica is from mid December to April, because it’s known as their dry season so you get lots of sunshine!
-I also recommend bringing lots of bug spray because Costa Rica is mostly very tropical which has lots of mosquitos!
+The best time to go to Costa Rica is from mid-December to April because it’s known as their dry season so you get lots of sunshine!
+I also recommend bringing lots of bug spray because Costa Rica is mostly very tropical and has lots of mosquitos!

 We then traveled to Playa Samara where we stayed in a house right on the beach.
 We would walk down the beach to the little surf town to get gelato and shop.
 The beaches there are unique because they have people walking down the beach with horses you can ride!
 Another day we hired a boat to take us out to the little island in front of our place.
 They brought fruits for us to snack on while there, and even took us snorkeling around the island a bit showing different sea creatures!
-They also gave us to the option to go deep sea fishing with them, but we didn’t because most of us get sea sick.
+They also gave us the option to go deep-sea fishing with them, but we didn’t because most of us get seasick.

 The wildlife in Costa Rica is incredible.
 We saw monkeys, sloths, iguanas, raccoons, and sea turtles!
 We even saw monkeys just hanging out in our hotel pool, and iguanas fighting in our front yard!

 After spending a few days there, we switched to a place up in the mountains at the base of a volcano called La Fortuna.
 The volcano is Arenal Volcano, with a national park leading up to it.
 On the way to La Fortuna, we stopped in Cañas and went white water rafting, which I highly recommend.
 They feed you a meal before you head out and the tour guides are awesome.
 They take pictures of you going down the really big falls that serve as awesome memories of the experience.